 As undergrads, you will not be able to orchestrate buying a house.
 You probably won’t be able to secure funding, and you definitely won’t be able to secure a loan.
 This is one of the benefits a strong alumni base provides.

 However, you do have two options.
 First, you can rent a private house off-campus.
 This is obviously tricky as not many people want to rent to a fraternity.
 However, it isn’t impossible to find a house and a lot of chapters do this every year.

 Second, you can apply for on-campus Greek housing.
 You will have to go to your university housing office to figure out that process as every school is different.

 I suggest you find a house to rent off campus.
 That is the easiest barrier to overcome and you will learn a lot about what you need in a chapter house.
 And in the mean-time, have a fundraiser to start a housing fund.
 The first dollar saved is always the hardest.

-If I am a part of a colony on campus and I transfer before it becomes a charter, can I join that same fraternity at the school I am transferring to without having to pledge?
+If I am a part of a colony on campus and I transfer before it becomes a chapter, can I join that same fraternity at the school I am transferring to without having to pledge?

 If you become initiated into the fraternity, then you are a brother for life.
 When you are initiated, you are initiated into the fraternity, not an individual chapter or colony.
-So yes, you would be able to transfer to a new school and keep your status as a brother.
+So yes, you should be able to transfer to a new school and keep your status as a brother.

 This question was submitted by one of our readers.
 If you have a question you want me to answer go here to submit it: Fraternity Advice.

 The 10 Skills Your Fraternity Should Teach You